dennislee22/Spark-Rapids-CDE/README.md

 ```
 In summary, there are compatibility checks when comes to running RAPIDS in Spark as detailed [here](https://nvidia.github.io/spark-rapids/docs/compatibility.html).

+### Key Takeaways
+1. Parquet/ORC + GPU-compatible types → maximizes GPU usage.
+2. CSV/JSON → CPU fallback for decimals, dates, and timestamps.
+3. Shuffles and joins run on GPU only if the input is already GPU columnar.
+4. UDFs and complex expressions are CPU-only.
+5. Always check logs (spark.rapids.sql.explain=ALL) to see actual GPU usage.

 ### Spark RAPIDS GPU Compatibility Reference

 | Operation / Category             | GPU Support     | Notes / Caveats |